mrstallion/fchat-rising/readme.md

     *    Custom kink explanations can be expanded inline
     *    Custom kinks are highlighted
     *    Gender, anthro/human preference, age, sexual preference, and sub/dom preference are highlighted if compatible or incompatible
-    *    Guestbook, friend, and group counts are visible on tabs
+    *    Guestbook, friend, and group counts are visible on tab titles
     *    Character images are expanded inline
     *    Cleaner presentation for the side bar details (age, etc.), sorted in most relevant order
     *    Less informative side bar details (views, contact) are separated and shown in a less prominent way